ohsu-comp-bio/funnel/docs/configuration.md

 # Run the RPC server on this port
 RPCPort: "9090"

-# The address of the Funnel server.
+# The hostname of the Funnel server.
 # Used by workers for communication.
-ServerAddress: localhost:9090
+HostName: localhost

 LogLevel: debug